Sheila Anderson, Ph.D.

 Scholarly work focuses on the effects of early parenting and teacher interactions on child development using observational research methods.
 She received a Head Start Student Disseration grant to develop measure of early father-child interaction: Dads' Interaction with Children: Checklist of Observations Linked to Outcomes (PICCOLO-D).
 Current projects include the adaption the observational measure Parents' Interaction with Children: Checklist of Observations Linked to Outcomes for use with families in China and Family Child Care Professionals.

-Community service focuses on promoting children's development health, professionalizing the Early Childhood Education workforce, and increasing access to higher education and high quality early education programs.
-Highlights include President of the Utah Association for the Education of Young Children, Cochair of the Utah Early Childhood Govenor's Advisory Board, and founding memember of the Utah T.E.A.C.H. and Early EDU Alliance projects.
-She currently serves on the Early Chidlhood Comperehensive Systems Collaborative Inmprovement & Innovation Network, Ogden United Way Prenatal - 3, and 3-5 year old commitees; and the Ogden Weber Community Action Partnership Board of Trustees.
+Community service focuses on promoting children's development health, Early Childhood Education workforce and systems coordination, and increasing access to higher education and high quality early education programs.
+Highlights include Cochair of the Data & Research sucommitee for Early Childhood Utah, founding memember of the Utah T.E.A.C.H. and Early EDU Alliance projects.

 Current Courses Teaching